 Use a Data Removal Service to Opt Out of Whitepages

-When you manually remove your information from any database, it’s not guaranteed that they won’t add it back in the future.
-In fact, most broker sites continuously update their databases.
-That means when new information about you is made available through some public record, it’ll most likely wind up on one of these sites.
+When you manually remove your information from any database, there’s no guarantee they won’t add it back in the future.
+In fact, most data broker sites continuously update their databases.
+That means when new information about you becomes available through public records, it’ll most likely end up on one of these sites again.

-Given what we know, we favor using a data removal service because it doesn’t just request the removal of your data once from one site.
-Most removal services will do this across hundreds of data broker sites on a regular basis.
-The best part?
-You don’t have to do anything but pay a small fee.
+We recommend using a data removal service because it doesn’t just request the removal of your data once from one site.
+Most removal services handle this chore across hundreds of data broker sites regularly.
+All you have to do is pay a small monthly fee.
 If you’re not sure where to start, we suggest taking a look at Incogni by Surfshark.
-It requests the removal of your data from more than 180 broker sites for less than $7 per month.1 And for that $7 per month, you also get the same Surfshark VPN we reviewed and loved.
+It requests the removal of your data from sites like Radaris and over 180 other broker sites for around $7 per month.
+You also get access to the same Surfshark VPN we reviewed and loved.

 FYI: Interested in using Surfshark’s Incogni?
 Read our Surfshark price guide to learn more about the company and what they have to offer.
 To sum it up, we found Surfshark’s pricing highly competitive and it ended up on our list of the best affordable VPNs.